AV-98-Ingram/LeetCodeSolutions/November/Readme.md

 **588-In_memory_file_system**
 - not hard but quite a lot coding

+**668-Kth_smallest_number_in_multiplication_table**
+- I only figured out a brutal-force solution.
+- I didn't realize that each row in the table is sorted and to find the number of position k is similar to merge sort all rows.

 **1239-Maximum_length_of_a_concatenated_string_with_unique_characters**
 - I tried to find advanced solution but failed
 - It turns out that combining 1) simple backtrack and 2) BitSet representation of strings with unique characters is the best solution